How can one pass an On Line Krav Maga test.

 We are all different and we learn differently.
 Some people can do great with only the On-Line program while others must have a hands-on teacher.
 Personally I feel a combination of the two is best.
 While a great deal can be learned from a video there are still nuances that can only be picked up in person.

 The first thing is; you must be a member of our on-line training and receive daily video clips.

 Once you join the on line distance training program.
 We also offer detailed, step by step, easy to follow DVDs.

-Before you send in any video clips, you need to pay for testing.
-Viewing the videos members send in is a long and tedious process.
-I make notes on every video that I see.
+Before you send in any video clips, you need to pay for the testing.
+Viewing the videos members send it is a long and tedious process.
+I make notes on every video I see.
 Often I have to write detailed explanations on corrections to be made.

 I will not view any videos until payment for the test has been made.